 This IBA consists of three distinct and inter-related water-based systems: 1) a 2-mile stretch of the Verde River riparian corridor, 2) Peck?s Lake and associated riparian and upland habitats, and 3) Tavasci marsh, a spring-fed marsh of approximately 70 acres, presently with influx of Verde River water from Peck's Lake.
-Peck's Lake is supplied water from a tunnel (flume) from the Verde River, and its overflow passes into and through Tavasci marsh back to the Verde River downstream.
+Peck's Lake, Tavasci marsh, and Peck's Lake is supplied water from a tunnel (flume) from the Verde River, and its overflow passes into and through Tavasci marsh back to the Verde River downstream.
 Tuzigoot National Monument is National Park Service unit in the middle of the IBA and is all upland habitat.
 Northern Arizona Audubon Society is the steward for this site.
 More information about Northern Arizona Audubon Society and how you can help as a volunteer can be found at http://www.nazas.org/

 This ecosystem provides high quality wetland, lake, and riparian habitat for migrating, breeding, and over-wintering birds.
 The marsh habitat stands out for its uniqueness in Arizona, and its populations of Least Bittern and Virginia's Rail, Belted Kingfisher, Great Blue Heron (in winter), with rare Yuma Clapper Rail detections.
 The riparian area including the mesquite bosque stand out for the conservation status birds using the habitat both during the breeding and migration passage periods.
 The over-wintering waterfowl numbers can exceed 1000 birds at Peck's Lake, species in notable numbers include Canada Goose, Gadwall, Mallard, Northern Shoveler, Green-winged Teal, Canvasback, and Ring-necked Duck.
 Bald Eagles and Osprey are known to winter along the Verde River, both also use the IBA during the migration periods.
 Yellow-billed Cuckoo have been found to nest within the IBA (1 pair), a conservation status species.
 The mesquite bosque supports an abundant Lucy's Warbler population, a conservation status species.
 Species using the area in migration include: Southwestern Willow, Gray, and Cordilleran Flycatchers, and Virginia's and MacGillivray's Warblers, all of which are species of conservation status.
 In winter the surrounding sedge and grassland habitat support hundreds of over-wintering sparrows, notably the Brewer's Sparrow in huge numbers (>200 ind.), and the riparian area hosts the Red-naped Sapsucker (uncommon), both species of conservation status.